-- No Code Change: NCache Entity Framework Caching Provider can be integrated in application without any code change.
+- Seamless Integration: NCache Entity Framework caching provider can be integrated into the application without any code change.

-- Better Performance: NCache custom provider intercepts all the database queries calls and puts result-sets of queries in a cache storage.
-This increases the performance of applications by avoiding expensive databases trips.
+- Better Performance: NCache Entity Framework caching provider intercepts all the database query calls and caches the query result sets.
+This increases the performance of applications by avoiding expensive database trips.

-- Application Scalability: NCache provides a reliable and shared memory resource for storage.
-It gives the ability for sharing transactional context between different entities in any entity framework application.
+- Application Scalability: NCache, a reliable and shared memory resource for storage, gives the ability to share transactional context between different entities in any Entity Framework application.

 The caching provider can perform various functions, such as: